Skip to content

 No independent audit

 This library has not been reviewed by an independent security auditor.
-The cryptographic implementation follows published standards (Schnorr/Ed25519, Fiat-Shamir, PBKDF2) and has an extensive adversarial test suite, but that is not a substitute for a formal audit.
+The cryptographic implementation follows published standards (Schnorr/Ed25519, Fiat-Shamir, Argon2id, AES-256-GCM) and has an extensive adversarial test suite, but that is not a substitute for a formal audit.

 Do not deploy to production without your own security review.